Using a Custom Domain

 }

-Add a TXT record to your DNS zone for the domain.
-The record name and value
+Add a TXT record to the DNS zone of the domain.
+The record name and the value

-depend on your DNS provider's interface, but the content must be exactly the
+depend on the interface of your DNS provider.
+The content must be exactly the

 | Field | Value |